sockRunMain8392/SockRunPublic/README.md

-# SockRunPublic

       SOURCES:
-        List of all the resources I used
+        List of all the resources I used to learn this stuff

-            //For learning how to rotate bullets correctly http://proclive.io/shooting-tutorial/
+            //For learning how bullet go pew

-            //
+            http://proclive.io/shooting-tutorial/

+            //Just cool
             https://www.codepen.io/andyranged/pen/aPojMW

             //Poth on Programming's Youtube Channel